 Student Profile - Nitasha Kumar

-Nitasha is a PhD student at the Burnet Institute and her research looks at the interaction between two immune cells in the HIV virus.
-Her supervisors are Professor Sharon Lewin and Associate Professor Paul Cameron.
+Nitasha completed her PhD in 2016 at the Burnet Institute.
+Her research looked at the interaction between two immune cells in the HIV virus.
+Her supervisors were Professor Sharon Lewin and Associate Professor Paul Cameron.
+This interview was originally published in 2014.

 What is your research about?